 The students in Group 5 are working within the following ranges

-English Working at Entry Level 1 to Entry Level 2
+English Working at Entry Level 1 and 2

-Maths Working at Entry Level 1 to Entry Level 2
+Maths Working at Entry Level 1 and 2

-There are usually five members of staff in Group 5: Mrs Emma Franklin (Teacher Monday, Tuesday mornings, Wednesday and Thursday), Mrs Nikki Rowlands (Teacher Tuesday afternoon,)/Mrs Vicky Lane (College Tuesday afternoon) , Ms Jenny Lee (Teaching TA Fridays), Miss Amelia Bedward (Teaching Assistant), Mrs Kerry Riley (Teaching Assistant), Mrs Kim Harwood (Teaching Assistant), and Ms Samantha Foster (Classroom Apprentice).
+There are usually five members of staff in Group 5: Mrs Emma Franklin (Teacher Monday, Tuesday mornings, Wednesday and Thursday), Mrs Nikki Rowlands (Teacher Tuesday afternoon,)/Mrs Vicky Lane (College Tuesday afternoon) , Miss Amelia Bedward (Teaching Assistant /Teaching TA Fridays), Mrs Kerry Riley (Teaching Assistant), Mrs Kim Harwood (Teaching Assistant), and Ms Samantha Foster (Classroom Apprentice).